daattali/beautiful-jekyll/course.md

 ### LOOKING FOR MORE WAYS TO SIMPLIFY YOUR HOME LIFE AND CREATE A SIMPLE HOME?

 I understand that sometimes it's hard to get started.
 So, I put together a FREE course for you: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
 You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back here to take the full course when you are ready!
-Here's to creating a simple home!
+Here's to creating a **simple home**!

 _Are you looking for a community of other moms simplifying their home lives?_ This is a small sample of the free resources you'll gain access to by being on my monthly mail list.
 Signup below or by grabbing one of the free resources.